HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 * Need to find a way to figure out how to reduce the number of features instead of sacrificing too much performance.

 ## Questions:
 * What kind of data should I use for this?
+* Is there any open source framework support my thought?
 * How many data should I use for this?
 * When, where & how can I achieve this topic?
 * Heard about AlphaGo also used similar framework(tree ensemble works with nerual network), interesting coincidence, right?